-Early Psychosis Intervention (EPI) Plus Program
+Early Psychosis Intervention (EPI) Plus Program Program Description

 Chapter 414, Statutes of 2017 (AB 1315) established the EPI Plus Program to be administered by the MHSOAC.
-The 2019 Budget Act included \$20 million one-time MSHF (\$548,000 state operations and \$19,452,000 local assistance), available over four years, for the EPI Plus program.
-The EPI Plus program provides competitive grants to counties for the development or expansion of high-quality, evidence-based early psychosis and mood disorder detection and intervention services.
+The program will expand the provision of high quality, evidence-based early psychosis and mood disorder detection, and intervention services by providing additional funding received from private donations and federal, state and private grants, to counties through a competitive selection process.